josephmontes/wOBAvs.xwOBA/README.md

 This table shows that the type of batted balls that are most likely to lead to a *batter* outperforming their xwOBA are: ***Pulled Flyballs*** and ***Oppo Groundballs***
  - To understand why **Pulled Flyballs** lead to the largest *positive* difference in wOBA and xwOBA, it could help to look at the type of batted ball that leads to the largest *negative* difference in wOBA and xwOBA: **Center Flyballs**
-    - Think of it this way; If a ball is hit with 98 mph launch speed and 30° launch angle, then it will have a *high* ***xwOBA*** based on the fact that most balls hit 30°/98mph are able to find a fence in the gap or down the line to go over for a homerun.
-But if that 30°/98mph Flyball is hit to Center, then it is more likely that there will be room for a defender to make a play
+    - Think of it this way; If a ball is hit with 98 mph launch speed and 30° launch angle, then it will have a *high* ***xwOBA*** based on the fact that most balls hit 30°/98mph are able to find a gap or fence to go over for a homerun.
+But if that 30°/98mph Flyball is hit to Center, then it is more likely that there will be room for a defender to make an out
     - So why don't we see this effect for Oppo Flyballs?
-Because batters generally have more power to their pullside
+Because batters generally have more power to their pull side
-      - This can be confirmed by the significantly lower xwOBA value on Oppo Flyballs compared to Pull Flyballs in the table above
+      - This can be confirmed by the significantly lower xwOBA value on Oppo Flyballs (.234) compared to Pull Flyballs (.663) in the table above
   - To understand why **Oppo Groundballs** are listed here, it could help to look at the most frequent of the 12 batted ball types, **Pulled Groundballs** at 22%
     - Oppo Groundballs are hit at much lower rate, 5.5%, this difference forces defenses to generally position themselves anticipating a Pulled Groundball, so when a Oppo Groundball is hit the defense tends to be less optimally positioned to defend it
     - This makes the Oppo Groundball more likely to find a hole, which increases wOBA while the xwOBA remains similar between the 2 type of batted balls